mckenney5/sudo-kit/README.md

 ## Compiling and Testing
 This program allows a couple of compiling options.

-The simplest way is to compile by `make`
+The simplest way is to compile by typing `make` in the src folder

 ##### Make Options:
 * `make debug`	: adds debugging symbols to the program, along with verbose output